disnet-project/main_configuration_directory/README.md

 ### 3. Structuring of data for reading by the system

+The following image shows the technological architecture of the DISNET platform.

 DISNET's main Web service is in charge of controlling the request for the data that will be entered into the data set.

 In order for DISNET to enter data from a new source, this data must be structured as follows.